 Other Circulating Coins:

-Reverse (tails): Design is based on the Presidential Seal.
-It consists of a heraldic eagle with a shield on its breast holding a symbolic olive branch and a bundle of 13 arrows.
-A ring of 50 stars surrounds the design.
+Reverse (tails): Depicts the Presidential Seal.
+It consists of a heraldic eagle with a shield holding an olive branch and a bundle of 13 arrows.
+The olive branch symbolizes peace and the arrows symbolize war.
+A ring of 50 stars to represent the states surrounds the design.

 - IN GOD WE TRUST